Virginia Retirement Systems ET AL Sells 7,200 Shares of Copart, Inc. (NASDAQ:CPRT)

 In other news, CEO A Jayson Adair sold 170,000 shares of the stock in a transaction on Wednesday, September 15th.
 The stock was sold at an average price of $147.20, for a total value of $25,024,000.00.
 The transaction was disclosed in a filing with the SEC, which is accessible through the SEC website.
 Corporate insiders own 12.61% of the company’s stock.

 A number of equities research analysts recently commented on the company.
 Truist increased their price target on Copart from $145.00 to $160.00 and gave the stock a “buy” rating in a research report on Friday, September 10th.
-Truist Securities increased their price target on Copart from $145.00 to $160.00 and gave the stock a “buy” rating in a research report on Friday, September 10th.
 Robert W. Baird increased their price target on Copart from $130.00 to $150.00 and gave the stock an “average” rating in a research report on Friday, September 10th.
 Barrington Research reaffirmed a “market perform” rating on shares of Copart in a report on Wednesday, September 8th.
+Truist Securities upped their price objective on Copart from $145.00 to $160.00 and gave the stock a “buy” rating in a report on Friday, September 10th.
 Finally, Zacks Investment Research downgraded Copart from a “buy” rating to a “hold” rating and set a $152.00 price objective on the stock. in a report on Tuesday, August 31st.
 Four investment analysts have rated the stock with a hold rating and six have given a buy rating to the stock.
 According to data from MarketBeat.com, the stock presently has an average rating of “Buy” and a consensus target price of $143.83.

 Copart Company Profile